A living glossary for Ethereum Localism and cosmo-local collaboration.

 Bioregionalism

-An orientation to organizing human systems around natural ecological boundaries (e.g. watersheds, mountain ranges) rather than arbitrary geopolitical borders.
-It prioritizes stewardship of place—honoring the limits and rhythms of local ecosystems—while forming alliances with others doing the same elsewhere.
+An approach to organizing human systems around natural ecological boundaries such as watersheds, landscapes, and climate zones, rather than arbitrary political borders.
+It centers stewardship of place, honoring the limits, cycles, and relationships that sustain local ecosystems.

 Commitment Pooling

-It shifts the economic emphasis from transaction to relationship and from profit to cooperative care (Grassroots Economics Foundation).
+It shifts the emphasis of economic life from transaction to relationship, and from profit to cooperative care, enabling communities to coordinate value through trust, shared memory, and collective responsibility.

 Cosmo-Localism